nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 - ITK-MessageHeader-2: the slicing on the event data element has been removed, and now this is bound to the ITK-MessageEvent-2 value set.
 - Extension-ITK-MessageHandling-2: this has been restructured because the handling keys have been reviewed and updated following a decision to move to MESH, where redundant keys have been removed and additional keys added, see the [Handling Specification Section](explore_hand_spec.html) for further details.
 In the previous version of this profile this was structured as Key data element containing a valueCodeableConcept and a value.
 In this version, each handling key is represented by its own extension URL element, containing the appropriate allowable value.

-This valueset has changed:
+This value set has changed:

 - ITK-MessageEvent-2 - the value of the system element has changed to "https://fhir.nhs.uk/STU3/CodeSystem/ITK-MessageEvent-2".

-This valueset has been removed:
+This value set has been removed:

 - ITK-HandlingKey-1 - this is no longer needed, as the Handling Key information is modelled as a complex extension which consists of an Extension URL that carries the Handling Key and an associated allowable value in the Extension-ITK-MessageHandling-2 profile.
 See the [Handling Specification Section](explore_hand_spec.html) for further details".

-This codesystem has changed:
+This code system has changed:

 - ITK-MessageEvent-2: there are new code values for eDischarge, Mental Health eDischarge, Emergency Care eDischarge and Outpatient Letter.

-This codesystem has been removed:
+This code system has been removed:

 - ITK-HandlingKey-1: this is no longer needed due to the way that the handling key information is modelled in the Extension-ITK-MessageHandling-2 profile